-Losing weight while breastfeeding doesn’t have to come with the price of affecting your milk supply, at all!!
-I know because I’ve lost the baby weight three times now, and never had my milk supply suffer.
+Losing weight while breastfeeding doesn’t have to come with the price of affecting your milk supply, at all!
+I know because I’ve lost the baby weight 4 times now, and never had my milk supply suffer.
 In fact, I’ve had an over-abundance of breast milk all while losing the baby weight quickly.

 Fast forward 10 years after college, to becoming a mom and my healthy diet played a MAJOR role in helping me lose the baby weight without affecting my milk supply at all!

-Eating the right foods can really help you lose weight quickly, while still giving your bodies all the important nutrients it needs to lose the baby weight while still producing lots of milk.
+Eating the right foods can really help you lose weight quickly, while still giving your body all the important nutrients it needs to lose the baby weight while still producing lots of milk.
 Let’s get into how to do this.

-Some of these foods are sweet potatoes, spinach, kale, eggs, apples, oatmeal, chickpeas and nuts.
+Some of these foods are sweet potatoes, spinach, kale, eggs, apples, oatmeal, chickpeas, and nuts.
 All of these foods, and the 20 most healing foods I have in the program, help your body by giving it a lot of nutrient power to do what it is made to do!
-I explain this process in the program, but basically, you want to eat a lot of nutrients because otherwise your body thinks nutrients are scarce.
+I explain this process in the program, but basically, you want to eat a lot of nutrients because otherwise, your body thinks nutrients are scarce.

 I have a long list of foods and recipes in my program, but there are some important foods I think all breastfeeding mamas should eat to keep up their milk supply.
 These foods include: